cyrusimap/cyrusimap.github.io/stable/_sources/imap/reference/manpages/configs/imapd.conf.txt

     .. endblob dav_realm

+    .. startblob dav_lock_timeout

+    ``dav_lock_timeout:`` 20s

+        The maximum time to wait for a write lock on the per-user DAV database before timeout.
+For HTTP requests, the HTTP status code 503 is returned if the lock can not be obtained within this time.

+        For backward compatibility, if no unit is specified, seconds is assumed.

+    .. endblob dav_lock_timeout

     .. startblob debug_command

     ``debug_command:`` <none>

         Debug command to be used by processes started with -D option.
-The string is a C format string that gets 3 options: the first is the name of the executable (without path).
+The string is a C format string that gets 3 options: the first is the name of the executable (as specified in the cmd parameter in cyrus.conf).
 The second is the pid (integer) and the third is the service ID.
         Example: /usr/local/bin/gdb /usr/cyrus/bin/%s %d

     .. endblob debug_command